Front Door Decor that’s not just Round

 I always say that springtime is my favorite time of year.
 Spring can be a quick season here in Texas so we have to really embrace it.
 Sometimes we just skip right over it and head into the heat, and sometimes spring just means rain.

 Spring signifies the new and the fresh.
 Flowers popping up – especially the wildflowers, green grass and getting our garden ready for planting.
-The season is always a welcome time of milder temperatures and plenty of outdoor time.
+This season is always a welcome time of milder temperatures and plenty of outdoor time.

-We’ve gathered up some of our favorite spring wreath diy projects for you.
+We’ve gathered up some of our favorite spring wreath DIY projects for you.
 We’ve got a great collection of front door decor that will take you outside of the round wreath.
 There are so many great objects that you can use for spring decor, so check out these ideas.

 ~This post may contain affiliate links.
 If you click one and make a purchase, I may receive a commission at no additional cost to you.
 This helps us fund creating great content for you!
 For more information click here ~